cdbale/Hackathon/README.md

 > the process that removes the association between the identifying dataset and the data subject [2].

-Further, while the term annonymization is not defined within the GDPR, it is used by the European Data Protection Board ("EDPB") in further explaining the impact of the GDPR within the context of geolocation tracking.
+Further, while the term anonymization is not defined within the GDPR, it is used by the European Data Protection Board ("EDPB") in further explaining the impact of the GDPR within the context of geolocation tracking.
 [3] The Guidelines state that

 > Anonymisation refers to the use of a set of techniques in order to remove the ability to link the data with an identified or identifiable natural person against any “reasonable” effort.
 This “reasonability test” must take into account both objective aspects (time, technical means) and contextual elements that may vary case by case (rarity of a phenomenon including population density, nature and volume of data).
 If the data fails to pass this test, then it has not been anonymised and therefore remains in the scope of the GDPR. ¶ 15